tonyhanna99/invoicing-app/README.md

 - 🖋 Fill in customer details through a user-friendly form
 - 📄 Fill PDF form fields directly in the browser using pdf-lib
-- 🔢 Auto-incrementing invoice numbers with localStorage persistence
+- 🔢 Auto-incrementing invoice numbers with Firebase Firestore sync
 - � Fully client-side - no server required
 - 📱 Responsive design for mobile and desktop
 - 🎨 Professional modern UI with loading states